mgalgs/rafty/README.md

-Rafty is a hacky DVD backup solution.
-You can read more about the design in
-[this blog post](http://mgalgs.github.io/2015/04/02/rafty-dvd-backups-using-systemd-docker-rabbitmq-and-go.html).
+Rafty is a hacky DVD backup solution with the potential to scale horizontally.
+You can read more about the design in [this blog post](http://mgalgs.github.io/2015/04/02/rafty-dvd-backups-using-systemd-docker-rabbitmq-and-go.html).

 # Installation